 Day 8 of 14: from Mývatn to Hallormsstadur

 We have a good night sleep and the next morning we feel like our batteries have been fully charged; we did good by taking it easy yesterday.
 We have another delicious breakfast and then check out of Vogafjós and leave North Iceland and drive towards the east.
 We have spent 4 days in this immensely big area, have seen most of the high lights… but North Iceland has more to offer and you can easily spend a week in this area!

 Below is a compilation of the video’s I took in North Iceland.
 I already told you: I am not a professional camera (wo)man (not even close), but it will give you (hopefully) a good impression of how beautiful this part of Iceland is!

 September 20, 2019

 Do you want to continue reading about this amazing journey?
-Click here to read the travel blog about East Iceland!
+Click here to read the travel blog about the next part of our road trip: East Iceland!